Healthy Blueberry Oatmeal Breakfast Cookies

 Stored in an airtight container these cookies will last at room temp up to a week.

 Yes!
-Just roll out the dough and you can keep it in the fridge for up to 3 days before baking.
+Just mix the dough and you can keep it in the fridge for up to 3 days before baking.

 Yes!!
 You can totally freeze the dough in ball form for up to 3 months and just cook from frozen.